Skip to main content

 MoE Architecture Performance Impact

-Llama 4's MoE architecture has the following impacts on inference performance:
+Llama 4's MoE architecture impacts inference performance as follows:

 1. Memory Bandwidth Bottleneck: Frequent expert weight loading makes HBM bandwidth the key bottleneck